uribench/software-engineering-handbook/Topics/SSH Protocol/How Does SSH Work.md

 key, there is no method of deriving the private key from the public key.

 The authentication process that is based on SSH key pairs relies on the fact that the public key of the client has already been registered by the server.
-During the authentication the client sends to the server an ID for the key pair it would like to authenticate with.
+During the authentication, the client sends to the server an ID for the key pair it would like to authenticate with.
 The server uses this ID to fetch the respective public key from its `authorized_keys` file.

 The server generates a random number, encrypts it with the public key of the client, and sends it to the client as a challenge.
-The client decrypts the message to reveal the number sent by the server.
+The client decrypts the message with the private key to reveal the number sent by the server.
 The client then sends back to the server the hash of the combination of the revealed number with the session key.
-The server independently calculates a hash of the number sent combined with the agreed session key.
-The server then compares its own calculation to the one that the client sent back.
+The server independently calculates a hash of the number sent to the client combined with the agreed session key.
+The server then compares the result of its own calculation to the hash that the client sent back.

 ### Session Communication Stage